The 2022 floods in Pakistan killed nearly 2,000 people and devasted families, farms and entire industries.

 Following the devastation of the Pakistan floods, it was important to understand the production of crops – as this impacts the national and international economy.

-- Speaking to over 1,000 farmers
+- Spoke to over 1,000 farmers

-The speed and scale of this analysis was a global first
+This was all done within 20 days.
+The speed and scale of this analysis was a global first, made possible via Tessa

 2,000 fields were surveyed in 10 days, 5,000 in total.
 The maps show the scale of the Tessa deployment and some of the data collected.

 The drone footage, a few weeks after the floods hit, shows the extent of flooding – even after the rain stopped.
 Some fields were still covered in water for months after the incident.

 The satellite data shows imagery taken in the days before and days after the event.
 This image is 100km x 100km, and this is not on the coast, this is inland, a large airport is towards the bottom of the image.

 The amount of water and the sense of scale is hard to comprehend.